fwup-home/fwup/README.md

 Create a firmware update archive:

-  $ fwup -c -f fwupdate.conf -o myfirmware.fw
+  $ fwup -c -f fwup.conf -o myfirmware.fw

 Apply the firmware to an attached SDCard.
 This would normally be run on the host where it would auto-detect an SDCard and initialize it using the 'complete' task: